-William Benjamin is head of alternative investment funds at HSBC Alternative Investments.
+William Benjamin is CIO Alternatives at HSBC Global Asset Management.
 He leads the investment teams focused on alternative strategies deployed via third party managers across liquid alternatives, hedge funds, private debt and private equity.
 He chairs the alternative investment committee.

 Prior to this role at HSBC, Benjamin was with Goldman Sachs Asset Management in the alternative investments and manager selection group where he developed, advised and managed alternative and traditional investment strategies.
-He re-joined HAIL in May of 2016, having initially joined HAIL in 2001 as a research analyst and was appointed head of European research in 2007.
+He re-joined HSBC in May of 2016, having initially joined HSBC in 2001 as a research analyst and was appointed head of European research in 2007.

 In 2012 Benjamin was named global head of hedge fund research and assumed responsibility for the team of hedge fund research professionals located in Europe, the US and Asia that have responsibility for the research, operational due diligence, selection and monitoring of hedge funds with HSBC client portfolios.